Arkadi Kuhlmann: Author

 Kuhlmann has authored two books on business.
 The first, The Orange Code: How ING Direct Succeeded by Being a Rebel With a Cause, he co-authored with long-time collaborator, Bruce Philp.
 The book was published in 2009 by John Wiley & Sons.

 His second book, Rock Then Roll: The Secrets of Culture-Driven Leadership, was written as a solo effort.
 In an interview with Forbes, he stated it was a book for all his ING Direct associates, and a blueprint for how the "protest generation" should think about corporate culture.
 Deak & Company published Rock Then Roll in 2011.

 He has written several other books on finance, including Prime Cash: First Steps in Treasury Management, authored with F. John Mathis and James Mills, First Edition: April, 1983; and numerous university business cases.
 His thoughts on banking, leadership, and innovation have appeared in major newspapers, including The Wall Street Journal, The Washington Post, and The New York Times.

 Volunteer

 Kuhlmann was honorary chair for the 2005 "More Than Houses Campaign" for Habitat for Humanity of New Castle County, Delaware.

 During his tenure as CEO of ING Direct, Kuhlmann formed the ING Direct Kids Foundation with a mandate to help children improve their financial literacy.

-Kuhlmann currently serves as a director at Christiana Care Health System, Inc., and on the board of directors of the Council for Economic Education.
+Kuhlmann is a director at Christiana Care Health System, Inc, and the Council for Economic Education.